shabib87/SHViewPager/README.md

 ## Contact

-I would love to get some feedback, ideas for improvements that should be included in this project.
+Share feedbacks and ideas to improvement this project, I would love to hear them out.
 I would also greatly appreciate if you follow me on [@shabib_hossain](https://twitter.com/shabib_hossain).

 ## License